Debugging

 ESLINT_PLUGIN_BOUNDARIES_DEBUG=1 npm run lint

 When debug mode is enabled, you will see detailed output in the console for each file and dependency analyzed by the plugin.
-This includes all the information of element and dependency descriptions.
+This includes all the information of entity and dependency descriptions.

 By default, all messages are printed when debug mode is enabled.
 Messages include: